RedEchidnaUK/AutoShutdownSchedule/README.md

 ## What the Runbook Does
 The runbook AutoShutdownSchedule is an Azure Automation runbook.
 It can be run once at a time manually, but is intended to be configured to run on a schedule, e.g. once per hour.

-The runbook expects three parameters: the name of the Azure subscription that contains the VMs, the name of an Azure Automation credential asset with stored username and password for the account to use when connecting to that subscription and the timezone you are in.
-If not specifically configured, the runbook will try by default to find a credential asset named “Default Automation Credential” and a variable asset named “Default Azure Subscription”.
+The runbook expects two parameters: the name of the Azure subscription(s) that contain(s) the VMs and the timezone you are in.
+If not specifically configured, the runbook will try by default to find a variable asset named "Azure Subscription(s)" and "Default Time Zone".
 Setting these up is discussed in more detail below.
-There is a fourth parameter called "Simulate" which, if True, tells the runbook to only evaluate schedules but not enforce them.
+There is a third parameter called "Simulate" which, if True, tells the runbook to only evaluate schedules but not enforce them.
 This is discussed further below.

-Once successfully authenticated to the target subscription, the runbook looks for any VM or resource group that has a tag named “AutoShutdownSchedule”.
-Any resource groups without this specific tag are ignored.
+Once successfully authenticated to the target subscription, the runbook looks for any VM or resource group that has a tag named "AutoShutdownSchedule" and optionally the tag "AutoShutdownScheduleTimeZone".
+Any resource groups without the required tag are ignored.
 For each tagged resource found, we next look at the tag values to see what the schedule entries are.
-Each is inspected and compared with the current time.
+Each is inspected and compared with the current time (in either the default timezone or the optionally specified timezone).
 Then, one of several decisions is made:

-If the current time is outside of the defined schedules, the runbook concludes that this is “online time” and starts any directly or indirectly tagged VM that is currently powered off.
+If the current time is outside of the defined schedules, the runbook concludes that this is "online time" and starts any directly or indirectly tagged VM that is currently powered off.

-If the current time matches any of the schedules, the runbook concludes that this is “shutdown time” and stops any directly or indirectly tagged VM that is currently powered on.
+If the current time matches any of the schedules, the runbook concludes that this is "shutdown time" and stops any directly or indirectly tagged VM that is currently powered on.

-If the tag contains a single time value, will the machine be turned off at that time.
+If the tag contains a single time value, the machine will be turned off at that time.
 It will not be turned on at other times.

-If any of the defined schedules can’t be parsed (PowerShell doesn’t understand “beer thirty”), it will ignore that and treat whatever was intended as online time.
+If any of the defined schedules can’t be parsed (PowerShell doesn’t understand "beer thirty"), it will ignore that and treat whatever was intended as online time.
 Therefore, **the default failsafe behaviour is to keep VMs online** or start them, not shut them down.
+For an invalid timezone the VM is skipped as the runbook doesn't know if it should be on or off.

 ## Runbook Logs
 Various output messages are recorded by the runbook every time it runs, indicating what actions were taken and whether any errors occurred in processing tags or accessing the subscription.
 These logs can be found in the output of each job.